Observe and record animal behaviour

 It is important not to confuse abnormal behaviour with abnormal clinical signs of disease.
 For example, Lethargy or dull mentation is not a behaviour.
 It is a clinical sign.
 Clinical signs are an involuntary response to illness or injury.

 This is not to be confused with abnormal clinical signs of disease, and I have found when teaching, this often gets mixed up.
-Eg. Lethargy or dull mentation is not a behaviour it is a clinical sign.
+For example, lethargy or dull mentation is not a behaviour.
+It is a clinical sign.

 Behaviour is an action in response to a stimulus.